marcgg/marcgg.github.com/_posts/2020-06-04-force-multipliers.md

 Some people really can optimise things by defining procedures or best practices.
 They can too improve the team's output by:

-- Helping technical and communication experts formalise their knowledge into an actionable procedures.
+- Helping technical and communication experts formalise their knowledge into actionable procedures.
 - Automatize actions that can be, and help with the adoption of new tools.
 - Talking to people in other companies to see how they organise, and bring this in-house.
 - Advocate from internal promotion of already in place best practices.
 For instance, if a team has success with a daily standup meeting, maybe the other teams could benefit from at least trying it!